gpad1234/agentic-python-getting-started/docs/ARCHITECTURE.md

 - Implement proper error handling
 - Cache expensive operations
 - Monitor resource usage

+## Alternate orchestrator: LangChain + LangGraph

+As an optional alternate design, you can use LangChain with LangGraph to orchestrate the same osquery tool callables.
+This approach is useful when you want graph-based planning, richer LLM-driven control flow, or a visual authoring surface for tool workflows.

+This repository includes a lightweight adapter (`langgraph_adapter.py`) that returns a serializable design map when the runtime packages are not installed, and a runtime-friendly representation when `langchain` and `langgraph` are available.
+See `docs/ALTERNATE_DESIGN_LANGCHAIN.md` for detailed tradeoffs and a quick-start.

+Notes:
+- Keep `mcp_osquery_server/osquery_tools.py` as the canonical implementation of tools.
+The LangGraph design should map graph nodes to those callables.
+- Installing the optional packages is required only if you plan to run the LangChain/Graph runtime.
+The adapter itself is safe to import without those packages.

 - Use async/await patterns

 ### 3. Maintenance Guidelines